Table of Contents

 Vaquita (Phocoena Sinus)

-The vaquita (Phocoena sinus) is a small, critically endangered marine mammal found only in the northern part of the Gulf of California, Mexico.
+The vaquita (Phocoena sinus) is a small, critically 10 of the Most Famous Endangered Species marine mammal found only in the northern part of the Gulf of California, Mexico.
 It is the smallest species of porpoise and is known for its distinctive dark rings around its eyes and lips.
 The vaquita faces threats from bycatch in gillnets used for fishing, making conservation efforts crucial for its survival.

 Tiger (Panthera Tigris)